adobe-apiplatform/user-sync.py/en/success-guide/setup_config_files.md

   default_country_code: US
 ```

 and set the code to the appropriate country.
-Don't change the indent level of the line.
+Don't change the indentation of the
+line.

 A country code is **REQUIRED** for Federated Ids and recommended for Enterprise
 Ids.
 If not supplied for Enterprise Ids, the user will be prompted to choose a